crake7/Network-Pen-Test-Tools/Priv-esc/README.md

 * This program uses the [WMI API](http://timgolden.me.uk/python/wmi/tutorial.html) to monitor the process creation event and receive intel of the process: *CommandLine, Time, Executable, Parent PID, PID, User, SID.*
 * It will log all this info into a file.
 * You can only capture the complete intel of processes created with the same privilege level as you.
+* If you leave the code running for several days, you may find running processes, scheduled tasks, malware, and software updaters.

+#### `proc_privileges_monitor.py`

+* Monitor the processes execution with the **WIN32 API** and retrieve their enabled [Token Privileges](https://www.elastic.co/blog/introduction-to-windows-tokens-for-security-practitioners).
+* You can only capture the complete intel of processes created with the same privilege level as you.
+However, I strongly suggest to look for **users with wrong privileges.**
+* It will log all this info into a file.

 #### `file_monitor.py`